 Financial assistance may be available through the Financial Aid Office.
 Applications for assistance should be filed early (priority filing is the first week of March).
 Applications are available at the Financial Aid Office or the Higher Education Center.
-It is recommended that the student not work while they are enrolled in the program.

 Grievance Procedures